How to add token support

 Contact Ledger Support with your token information.

-Tokens are reviewed and added in weekly batches (typically 1-2 weeks).
+Tokens are reviewed and added in weekly batches.
+Expect 1–2 weeks from submission to availability.

-Check the supported assets list or test a transaction once notified.
+Check the supported assets list or send a small test transaction once you receive confirmation.

-Token addition is subject to review.
-Tokens must have legitimate use case, sufficient liquidity, and regulatory compliance.
+Token support is subject to review.
+Tokens must have a legitimate use case, sufficient liquidity, and regulatory compliance.

 • • Format: PNG or SVG

-When your contract interacts with tokens, reference them in your Clear Signing metadata:
+When your contract interacts with tokens, reference them in your metadata file so amounts display correctly during signing.

 {